cnavotka/spinit/README.md

 # SPIN IT

-This is an e-commerce website for DEE JEEYS where they can find second hand records and devices that I create for Milestone Project 4 (Full Stack Frameworks with Django) in Code Institute, Ireland.
+This is an e-commerce website for DEE JAYS where they can find second hand records and devices that I create for Milestone Project 4 (Full Stack Frameworks with Django) in Code Institute, Ireland.
 The use of the website is for educational purposes only, however, all the functionalities work as if it is an actual e-commerce website.
 It is a mobile responsive website and the link to the website is available HERE [https://cnavotka-spin-it.herokuapp.com/]

 ![Responsive image](https://github.com/cnavotka/spinit/blob/main/static/images/all-devices-white.png)